getyoti/yoti-wordpress/yoti/readme.txt

 = Step 2: Setting up your Yoti Application =

-Visit the Yoti Dashboard [here](https://www.yoti.com/dashboard/login-organisations) to create a new application for your organisation/business.
+Visit the Yoti Hub [here](https://hub.yoti.com) to create a new application for your organisation/business.

 Specify the basic details of your application such as the name, description and optional logo.
 These details can be whatever you desire and will not affect the plugin’s functionality.